EnChung913/DBMS_FinalProj/docs/diary.md

 To efficiently filter the students, I generate a materialized view named "student_search_mv" to store the searchable fields of student profile.
 This can greatly enhance the performance of filtering students.
 Update the mv: REFRESH MATERIALIZED VIEW student_search_mv;

+[2025-12-2 17:20]
+I finish the student filtering function.
+Company can filter students by some conditions such as department, grade, gpa range, achievements, etc.
+Now I want to try to implement the resource posting function.

+A new function need to be added that department can set their student as poor student.

+If a user (department or company) wants to post a resource, he need to create a resource first, all resource are unavailable by default.
+Then the creator need to set its conditions in resource_condition table.
+This step, system would estimate how many students are eligible for this resource according to the conditions set by the creator.
+If the conditions are too strict that no student is eligible, the creator need to relax the conditions.

+There should be a function that admin can add a new company.
+For departments, maybe later (perhaps useless).

+I finished the resource condition setting function.
+Now department or company can create a resource and set its conditions.
+The analysis of eligible students wouild be done later.